-Sent by Alfred Russel Wallace, Neath, Glamorganshire to Henry Walter Bates Leicester on 11 April 1846.
+Sent by Alfred Russel Wallace, Neath, Glamorganshire, Wales to Henry Walter Bates Leicester on 11 April 1846.

 Re. exchanging monthly lists of (insect) captures; plan to keep a journal recording natural history captures with location, time and notes; periodical appearance of insects; meteorology; lists Coleoptera taken in March 1846; opinion of the writing of Lyell, Darwin and Humboldt; Kirby and Spencer's entomology; Spry's figures; lack of natural historians and books in Neath.

 A typical letter handwritten by author in English and signed by author.